MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 ### Pipelines in Power Platform

 Pipelines in Power Platform aim to democratize application lifecycle management practices for Power Platform and Dynamics 365 customers by bringing ALM automation and continuous integration and continuous delivery (CI/CD) capabilities into the service in a manner that's more approachable for all makers, admins, and developers.
-To learn more about pipelines, see [Overview of pipelines in Power Platform](../../alm/pipelines.md).
+More information: [Overview of pipelines in Power Platform](../../alm/pipelines.md)

 Although pipelines aren't always used by IT administrators or members of the governance team, it's common in organizations for these teams to provide support on how solutions should be deployed to different environments.
 Administrators are enabled to centrally manage and govern pipelines, providing makers with intuitive user experiences for easily deploying their solutions.